JagadeswarJk/Threatlens-connectors/external-import/cape/README.md

-# OpenCTI CAPE Sandbox Connector
+# Threatlens CAPE Sandbox Connector

 ## Description
-This is a connector for syncing CAPE sandbox analysis as reports and IOCs [OpenCTI](https://github.com/OpenCTI-Platform/opencti).
+This is a connector for syncing CAPE sandbox analysis as reports and IOCs [Threatlens](https://github.com/Threatlens-Platform/Threatlens).

 ## Configuration
 There are a number of configuration options, which are set either in `docker-compose.yml` (for Docker) or in `config.yml` (for manual deployment).
-Since the `opencti` and `connector` options are the same as any other Connector, I'm only going to address the `CAPE` options
+Since the `Threatlens` and `connector` options are the same as any other Connector, I'm only going to address the `CAPE` options

 | Docker Env variable           | config variable          | Description
 | ------------------------------|--------------------------|------------